 The program led to the discovery of the compound OAT-3912, which binds strongly and selectively to YKL-40.
 In preclinical studies in a colorectal cancer model, OAT-3912 has been shown to slow tumor growth by reactivating the immune system response, offering potential therapeutic benefits in many types of cancer.
 The compound has also shown efficacy in preclinical models of inflammatory and fibrotic diseases.

 Unique RNA platform

-This collaboration provides the company with access to world-leading and unique bioinformatics tools developed by the Laboratory of Bioinformatics and Protein Engineering (LBIB) at IIMCB, headed by prof. Janusz Bujnicki.
+The development of Molecure’s mRNA platform is being supported by an exclusive research collaboration agreement with the International Institute of Molecular and Cell Biology (IIMCB) in Warsaw.
+This collaboration provides the company with access to world-leading and unique bioinformatics tools developed by the Laboratory of Bioinformatics and Protein Engineering (LBIB) at IIMCB, headed by Prof. Janusz Bujnicki.